BrentGrammer/PROGNOTES/AWS/Cloudwatch.md

 # CloudTrail

+left off at 0:55

-- Used to audit history of API/events calls made within your AWS account
+- Used to log and audit API/events calls or account activities made within your AWS account
+  - Stopping an instance, changing a security group, create or delete S3 buckets, etc. - logs almost everything you can do in an account
+  - These are called Cloudtrail Events
+  - includes logging actions taken by a user, role or service
 - Get history of calls/events made through - AWS console, SDK, CLI, AWS Services
 - Can pipe logs into Cloudwatch Logs or S3
 - Trails can be for all regions or region specific